Rosendal Palace

 Rosendal Palace (Rosendals slott) is a Swedish palace pavilion located on Djurgården, an island in central Stockholm.
 It was built between 1823 and 1827 for King Charles XIV John, the first Bernadotte king of Sweden.

-It was intended as an escape from the formalities of court life at the Royal Palace.
+History

 Rosendal Palace was largely designed by Fredrik Blom, one of the leading architects of the time, who received a royal commission to draw and build the palace building after the original buildings burned down.
 Fredrik August Lidströmer, Stockholm's City Architect from 1818 to 1824, had been King Charles XIV's primary architect at the construction of the original Rosendal Palace.
 After it burned down in 1819, Lidströmer also created the initial drawings for the replacement palace.
-These were then adapted and redrawn by Fredrik Blom, who had been an assistant to Jonas Lidströmer, father of Fredrik August Lidströmer.
-The Queen's Pavilion at Rosendal Palace (Swedish: Drottningpaviljongen) and Guard's Cottage (Swedish: Vaktstugan) remained entirely the work of Fredrik August Lidströmer.
+These were then adapted and redrawn by Fredrik Blom, who had been an assistant to Jonas Lidströmer.

-The creation of the Rosendal Palace in the 1820s marked the beginning of the development of Djurgården into a stately residential area.
-When King Oscar II died in 1907, his heirs decided to make Rosendal Palace a museum of the Charles John period and of the life of Charles XIV John.
-This makes Rosendal Palace a unique documentation of the European Empire style, in Sweden also known as the Charles John style.
-The Charles John style remained popular in Scandinavia even as the Empire style disappeared in other parts of Europe.